 Visionaries that changed the world

-What did JF Kenndy, Sam Walton, William Boeing, JK Rowling and Steven Jobs have in common?
+What did JF Kenndy, Sam Walton, William Boeing, JK Rowling, and Steve Jobs have in common?
 They had a vision.
+They were visionaries who changed the world.
 Exactly how visionaries like Steve Jobs, Elon Musk or JK Rowling come about, is something of a mystery.
 Social scientists say that the talent of a visionary is neither inborn nor learned, but rather a combination of the two.
 And while intelligence is key, creativity and personality matter, too.
-Here’s a few stories on how some people helped shape the world we live in today.
+Here are a few stories on how some people helped shape the world we live in today.

 J F Kennedy